My 600-lb Life

 Patients are placed under the care of Houston surgeon Younan Nowzaradan (often referred to as "Dr. Now"), who first has them attempt losing weight on their own by following a strict diet, and then depending on the patient's progress may offer gastric bypass surgery or sleeve gastrectomy to further assist in weight loss.

 Concept

 This series was originally a five-part miniseries involving four morbidly obese patients.
 Because of its popularity, new episodes were filmed, including a "Where Are They Now?" retrospective in Season 4 that follows up on previous patients to track their weight-loss journey months or years after bariatric surgery.

 In Season 1, patients were filmed over seven years (2004–2011).
 Beginning with Season 2, patients were filmed for only one year.
 In Season 8, certain patients' stories were filmed for only six months.

 Beginning with Season 5, new episodes were two hours long instead of one hour.
 This was previously done with "Melissa's Story" (which was in two parts) and "Lupe's Story".
 Recap episodes titled "Supersized" and "Extended", which include additional facts and footage respectively, also aired during this season.

 Subject outcomes

-Thirteen patients have died since appearing on the show.
+Twenty patients have died since appearing on the show.